marcinbrzezinski/Date-Format-Generator/README.md

 ## Info

-This simple script generates a list of dates in different date formats.
+This simple script generates a list of dates in different formats.
 You can specify a list of dates and generate combinations of them.

 ## Example

- I defined a list with two dates: **24/09/2017** and 01/09/2017
+ I defined a list with two dates: **24/09/2017** and **01/09/2017**

     dates = [(2017, 9, 24), (2017, 10, 1)]